can fidelity go bankrupt

 Fidelity Investments Insurance

-In most situations, Fidelity customer accounts are covered by either SIPC or FDIC.
-SIPC applies to securities and certain uninvested cash in brokerage accounts, while FDIC insurance applies to cash balances held through sweep programs.
+In most cases, customer accounts are protected by either SIPC or FDIC.
+SIPC covers securities and some uninvested cash in brokerage accounts, while FDIC covers eligible cash balances swept to participating program banks.

 SIPC